MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Install the most recent version of the [on-premises data gateway](/data-integration/gateway/service-gateway-install#download-and-install-a-standard-gateway) onto the machine (December 16, 2022, or later).
 1. Install the [Microsoft C++ Runtime DLLs version 10.x](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2010-vc-100-sp1-no-longer-supported&preserve-view=true) framework package onto the machine and configure.
 This version is contained in Microsoft Visual C++ 2010 Redistributables.
 1. Install [SAP Connector for Microsoft .NET 3.0 (NCo3.0)](https://support.sap.com/en/product/connectors/msnet.html) onto the machine.
    - Select [Install assemblies to GAC](/dotnet/framework/app-domains/install-assembly-into-gac) in the Optional setup steps window during the installation of NCo3.0.

 The installed gateway runs as the default machine-local service account, _NT Service\PBIEgwService_.
 Update the service account to a domain account if setting up Windows or Azure single sign-on (SSO).
 Additional information is provided in [Step 1](#step-1-configure-kerberos-constrained-delegation).

 On-premises data gateway clusters can be created to avoid single points of failure when accessing on-premises data resources.
 For SAP Integration, calls should be forced to the primary gateway in a cluster.
 Calls are only directed to the second gateway when the primary gateway call fails.
 To support this scenario, ensure that random load balancing is turned off.

 1. Go to the [**Settings**](/power-platform/admin/onpremises-data-gateway-management#settings) panel in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
-1. Make sure the checkbox next to **Distribute requests across all active gateways in this cluster** remains unchecked on the on-premises data Settings panel.
+1. Make sure the checkbox next to **Distribute requests across all active gateways in this cluster** remains unselected on the on-premises data Settings panel.

 More information: